Tunku Imran

-Tunku Tan Sri Imran ibni Almarhum Tuanku Ja’afar (born 21 March 1949) is a member of Negeri Sembilan royal family who is the Tunku Muda Serting.
+Tan Sri Tunku Imran ibni Almarhum Tuanku Ja’afar (born 21 March 1949) is a member of Negeri Sembilan royal family who is the Tunku Muda Serting.
 He is the grandson of the first King of Malaysia, Tuanku Abdul Rahman.
 His father Tuanku Ja'afar, was also the 10th King of Malaysia.
 He was born as the second son of Tuanku Ja’afar, the 10th Yang di-Pertuan Besar (Grand Ruler) of Negeri Sembilan, Malaysia.
 He is often unofficially known in English as Prince Tunku Imran.

 He also a former President of the Commonwealth Games Federation, and was also the president of the Olympic Council of Malaysia.
 He is an Honorary Member of the International Olympic Committee.

 Childhood

 HH Prince Tunku Imran was born at Istana Hinggap (Hinggap Palace), Seremban, Negeri Sembilan on 21 March 1949 as the second son of Tuanku Ja'afar and his wife Tuanku Najihah.

 His siblings in birth order are :